takugian/quick-tutorials-with-aws/ecs/ecsautoscaling/README.md

 # ecsappautoscaling

-This project creates:
-- ECS App using NodeJS
+This project creates an ECS App using NodeJS with Auto Scaling configured.
-    - Auto Scaling configured;
-    - CloudWatch Logs enabled;
-    - Fargate compatibility;
-    - Public IP address enabled;

 ## Helpful links